buildpacks/spec/platform.md

 * Trusted CA certificates in the launch environment.
 * The default user in the run environment.

-Run image authors SHOULD define the contract such that any CVEs can be addressed with security patches without violating the [compatibility guarantees](#compatibility-guarantees).

 The platform MUST ensure that:

 - The image config's `Env` field has the environment variable `PATH` set to a valid set of paths or explicitly set to empty (`PATH=`).